Those taking the California Bar Examination or First-Year Law Student's Examination must follow strict rules while the exam

-Although every effort will be made to keep the environment of the
+While every effort will be made to keep the environment of the

 test center comfortable and quiet, there are times when events or

-conditions occur beyond the control of the Committee.
+conditions, or actions of third parties occur beyond the control of the Committee.
 For instance, the

 temperature of the test center may fluctuate due to the weather or the